underblob/FlamingoCSS/README.md

 The framework can be customized for a smaller footprint if not all 12 columns are desired or if more than 12 columns are required for your layout.
 To do this, you will need to have SASS gem running locally.
 For details on how to do this, see the [Compass instructions](http://compass-style.org/install/).

-* With Compass/SASS is running, update the `$total-cols` variable in `flg.scss` to the desired number of grid columns.
+* With Compass/SASS installed, update the `$total-cols` variable in `flg.scss` to the desired number of grid columns.
 * Once you have made changes to `flg.scss`, open a command prompt and cd to the repo on your local workstation and render the CSS using `compass compile`:
 ```
 > cd \Source\Github\FlamingoCSS